sonnguyen9800/TEST3d/README.md

 ![alt text](image-4.png)

 In case two players not see each other, exit the scene and replay would help!
-Sometime two clients couldn't find each other in Shared Mode.
+Sometime two clients couldn't find each other in Shared Mode so you would like to restart the scene/game several time.

 Now, you can test basic features such as Movement, Sprint, Jump, ...